-(tap the icon directly or press the center button)

-- The picture will be deleted without additional confirmation prompt. - The LED will flash during the delete process.
+- Select the Delete icon to (tap the icon directly or press the center button) - The LED will flash during the delete process.
 The process may take a few seconds. - The next image will be displayed once deletion is complete.
 The following message appears if no other images are saved on the card: No valid picture to play.